AntonioMCV/angulartest/README.md

 # MyApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9. and NodeJS 8.10.0 So go to the NodeJS official page to use the correct version. if you have NVM you can use "nvm install 8.10.0" and then "nvm use 8.10.8".
+To install the ng version use "npm install -g @angular/cli@7.3.9"

 ## Development server